wakefullynx/rust-smallest-enclosing-circle/README.md

 However, the recursive version is provided for demonstration purposes.

-The implementation is based on the following work:
+The implementation is based on the following work(s):

 Welzl, E. (1991).
 Smallest enclosing disks (balls and ellipsoids).
 In New results and new trends in computer science (pp. 359-370).